Skincare Tips for Men

 - Oily skin responds well to a skin toner or gel formulation.

-As with cleansers, products containing glycolic acid or salicylic acid are good for acne-prone skin.
+As with cleansers, glycolic acid or salicylic acid products are suitable for acne-prone skin.

 If you notice the signs of aging, you could ask your salon about products with retinol, which can help smooth fine lines and wrinkles.
-Avoid them even cropping up by always using sunscreen – either a separate product or a moisturizer containing sunscreen.
+Avoid even cropping up by always using sunscreen – either a different product or a moisturizer containing sunscreen.

 Shaving and Your Skin